CubeMaster135/MAPL/MAPL.md

 }
 ```

+*note: the normal c-style for loop can also be used for more control over the for loop*

 it uses the 'in' operator `::` to determine if the value is apart of the comparative value.

 ### While loops